vgmstream/vgmstream/BUILD.md

 - foobar2000 SDK, in *(vgmstream)/../foobar/*: http://www.foobar2000.org/SDK
 - FDK-AAC, in *(vgmstream)/../fdk-aac/*: https://github.com/kode54/fdk-aac
 - QAAC, in *(vgmstream)/../qaac/*: https://github.com/kode54/qaac
-- WTL91_5321_Final includes (if needed): http://wtl.sourceforge.net/
+- WTL (if needed), in *(vgmstream)/../WTL/*: http://wtl.sourceforge.net/
-FDK-AAC/QAAC can be disabled by removing *VGM_USE_MP4V2* and *VGM_USE_FDKAAC*.

-Open *./vgmstream.sln* as a base and add *fb2k/foo_input_vgmstream.vcxproj*, which expects the above, and all projects from those dependencies.

-Depending on your VS version you may need to manually do the following:
+Open *./vgmstream_full.sln* as a base, which expects the above dependencies.
+Then, depending on your VS version (like VS2015) you may need to manually do the following (in *Debug* and *Release* options):
-- Change each project's compiler version from VS2010 to yours
+- Change each project's compiler version from VS2010 to your version (right click menu)
+- For *foobar2000_ATL_helpers* add *../../../WTL/Include* to the compilers's *additional includes*
-- For foobar add *(vgmstream)/../WTL91_5321_Final/Include* to the compilers's *additional includes*
+- For *foo_input_vgmstream* add *../../WTL/Include* to the compilers's *additional includes*
-- For foobar add *(vgmstream)/../foobar/foobar2000/shared/shared.lib* to the linker's *additional dependencies* VS2013 may not be compatible with the SDK.
+- For *foo_input_vgmstream* add *../../foobar/foobar2000/shared/shared.lib* to the linker's *additional dependencies*

+VS2013 may not be compatible with the SDK in release mode due to compiler bugs.
+FDK-AAC/QAAC can be disabled by removing *VGM_USE_MP4V2* and *VGM_USE_FDKAAC* in the compiler/linker options and the project dependencies.

 ## Development